Arizona Desert Palm Trees

 Canary Island Palm Problems

 Overall, it's quite hardy.
-But there are some issues.
+But there are possible issues.

 Are Canary island date palm spikes poisonous?